-- NTP server registered in the XSCF network - Synchronization status with the upper NTP servers - Whether NTP service is provided to the client - stratum value set in the XSCF network - Whether the preferred server is specified - Clock address of the local clock set in XSCF
+- NTP server registered in the XSCF network - Synchronization status with the upper NTP servers - Whether NTP service is provided to the client - stratum value set in the XSCF network - Whether the preferred server is specified - Clock address of the local clock set in XSCF - Enable/disable configuration status of DNS round robin on The preferred server is specified.

-Displays all NTP servers set currently in the XSCF network.
-Displays the usage.
-Specifying this option with another option or operand causes an error.
-Displays whether it is synchronized with the NTP server Displays whether the preferred server is specified (perfer) and clock address of the local clock (localaddr).
-In perfer, either of the following is displayed. on off The preferred server is specified.
-The preferred server is not specified.
-In localaddr, the least significant byte of the clock address o the local clock 127.127.1.u is displayed by a figure from 0 to 3.
-Displays the usage or operand causes Displays whether to clock address of the In perfer, either on off In localaddr, the
+-a Displays all NTP servers set currently in the XSCF network. -h Displays the usage.
+Specifying this option with another option or operand causes an error. -1 Displays whether it is synchronized with the NTP server -m Displays whether the preferred server is specified (prefer) and clock address of the local clock (localaddr).
+In prefer, either of the following is displayed.

+off The preferred server is not specified.

+In local addr, the least significant byte of the clock address of the local clock 127.127.1.u is displayed by a figure from 0 to 3.

-Displays the stratum value set in XSCF.
+-s Displays the stratum value set in XSCF.